How Do You Define TUPE?

 TUPE stands for the Transfer of Undertakings (Protection of Employment) Regulations 2006.

-Whether the business is the employer who is making the transfer (also known as the outgoing employer or the transferor) or the employer who is taking on the transfer (also known as the incoming employer, the ‘new employer’ or the transferee), TUPE rules will have an impact on both organisations.
+Whether the business is the employer who is making the transfer (also known as the outgoing employer or the transferor) or the employer who is taking on the transfer (also known as the incoming employer, the ‘new employer’ or the transferee), TUPE will have an impact on both organisations.

-Hine Legal’s specialist team has extensive experience in dealing with TUPE issues, and will assist you to ensure that you comply with the regulations.
+Hine Legal’s specialist team has extensive experience in dealing with TUPE legislation issues, and will assist you to ensure that you comply with the regulations.

 When Does TUPE Apply?